 Nectarines can be dangerous for dogs is if they are not ripe.
 Unripe nectarines are high in persimmon tannins, which can cause stomach problems for your pup.
 As well as this, unripe nectarines also contain high levels of cyanide… so keep yourself and your dog away from them.

 Letting your dog eat nectarines comes with the risk of lifting their sugar content to dangerous levels.
 Dogs should not eat more than 20 grams of sugar a day, (recommendations vary with dog size and age) but a nectarine can contain up to 17 grams.
 This means that if your dog eats more than one nectarine, they might be getting way too much sugar by the end of the day.
 If you’re worried about your pet getting too much sugar in their food, go to safe fruit and veg for dogs.

-How Can Nectarines be Good for Dogs?
+How Can Nectarines Be Good for Dogs?

-One medium-sized nectarine provides your dog with more than half of the daily recommended intake of vitamin A. This is great news as Vitamin A is essential for healthy eyesight and a strong immune system in both dogs and humans.
+One medium-sized nectarine provides your dog with more than half of the daily recommended intake of vitamin A. This is great news as vitamin A is essential for healthy eyesight and a strong immune system in both dogs and humans.
 Let’s not forget about the plentiful vitamin C content though; this is another king for your pup’s immune system that, if they could, your dog would be endlessly grateful for.
 Nectarines are a great source of vitamin C, providing your pup with almost a quarter of their daily recommended intake.

 Hate to put vitamins in the spotlight so much, it feels like bad writing, but check this out.
 Vitamins are great antioxidants, compounds that scavenge your dog’s bodies for harmful toxins and byproducts that can damage their cells.
 Nectarines, being rich in antioxidants, can help to protect your dog’s cells from oxidative stress as well as strengthen their immune systems.